esi-neuroscience/syncopy/doc/source/developer/io.rst

 Syncopy aims at being scalable for very large files that don't fit in memory.
 To cope with those kind of files, it is usually necessary to stream data from and to disk only on demand.
-A file format that is well-established for this kind of purpose is `HDF5 <https://www.hdfgroup.org/>`_, which is therefore the default storage backend of Syncopy.
-In addition, the metadata are store in `JSON
+A file format that is well-established for this purpose is `HDF5 <https://www.hdfgroup.org/>`_, which is therefore the default storage backend of Syncopy.
+In addition, the metadata are stored in `JSON
 <https://en.wikipedia.org/wiki/JSON>`_, which is both easily human-readable
 and machine-readable.

-These files are usually stored in a folder called ``<basename>.spy``, which can contain multiple data of different classes that have been recorded simulatenously, e.g. spikes and local field potentials.
+The data files are usually stored in a folder called ``<basename>.spy``, which can contain multiple data of different data classes that have been recorded simulatenously, e.g. spikes and local field potentials.
 The standard naming pattern of the data files is the following